mwojnars/hypertag/docs/index.md

     Neither Opel nor Seat is available.
     Let's stick with a Ford: 60000.

-There is a shortcut version "?" of the "try" syntax.
-It can only be used without "else" clauses, to suppress exceptions:
+There is a shortcut version "?" of the "try" syntax which can only be used without "else" clauses, to suppress exceptions:

     ? | Price of Opel is $cars['opel'].